-502.8 METHODS OF VERIFYING BUREAU FOR MEDICAL SERVICES' REQUIREMENTS
+502.7 METHODS OF VERIFYING BUREAU FOR MEDICAL SERVICES' REQUIREMENTS

 Enrollment requirements, as well as provision of services, are subject to review by BMS and/or its contracted agents.
 BMS' contracted agents may promulgate and update utilization management guidelines that have been reviewed and approved by BMS.
 These approved guidelines function as policy.
-Additional information governing the surveillance and utilization control program may be found in Chapter 800 (A), General Administration, of the Provider Manual and are subject to review by state and federal auditors.
+Additional information governing the surveillance and utilization control program may be found in Chapter 100, General Administration and Information, of the Provider Manual and are subject to review by state and federal auditors.

-502.9 CLINIC PROVIDER REVIEWS
+502.8 CLINIC PROVIDER REVIEWS

-The primary means of monitoring the quality of Clinic services is through provider reviews conducted by OHFLAC and the contracted agent as determined by BMS by a defined cycle.
-The contracted agent performs on-site and desk documentation provider reviews and face-to-face member/legal representative and staff interviews to validate documentation and address CMS quality assurance standards.
-Targeted on-site Clinic provider reviews and/or desk reviews may be conducted by OHFLAC and/or the Contracted Agent in follow up to Incident
+The primary means of monitoring the quality of Clinic services is through provider reviews conducted by the Office of Health Facility Licensure and Certification (OHFLAC) and the Contracted Agent as determined by BMS by a defined cycle.

+The Contracted Agent performs on-site and desk documentation provider reviews and face-to-face member/legal representative and staff interviews to validate documentation and address CMS quality assurance standards.
+Targeted on-site Clinic provider reviews and/or desk reviews may be conducted by OHFLAC and/or the Contracted Agent in follow up to receipt of Incident Management Reports, complaint data, Plan of Correction (POC), etc.

-Management Reports, complaint data, Plan of Corrections, etc. Upon completion of each provider review, the Contracted Agent conducts a face-to-face exit summation with staff as chosen by the provider to attend.
+Upon completion of each provider review, the contracted agent conducts a face-to-face exit summation with staff as chosen by the provider to attend.
 Following the exit summation, the Contracted Agent will make available to the provider a draft exit report and a Plan of Correction to be completed by the Clinic provider.
 If potential disallowances are identified, the Clinic provider will have 30 calendar days from receipt of the draft exit report to send comments back to the Contracted Agent.
 After the 30-day comment period has ended, BMS will review the draft exit report and any comments submitted by the Clinic provider and issue a final report to the Clinic Provider's Executive Director.
 The final report reflects the provider's overall performance, details of each area reviewed and any disallowance, if applicable, for any inappropriate or undocumented billing of Clinic Services.
 A cover letter to the Clinic provider's Executive Director will outline the following options to effectuate repayment: